ktjhan/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The forEach() method doesn’t actually return anything (undefined).
+It simply calls a provided function on each element in your array.
+This callback is allowed to mutate the calling array.

+Meanwhile, the map() method will also call a provided function on every element in the array.
+The difference is that map() utilizes return values and actually returns a new Array of the same size.

 2. What is the difference between a function and a method?

+A method is a function that belongs to an object in JS.

 3. What is closure?

+A closure gives you access to an outer function's scope from an inner function.

 4. Describe the four rules of the 'this' keyword.
+1- Is the function called by new?
+2- Is the function called by call(), apply(), or bind()?
+3- Is the function called as a method, ie: obj.func()?
+4- Is the function called in the global scope?

 5. Why do we need super() in an extended class?

+The super keyword is used as a “function” which calls the parent class.

 ## Project Set up